facebookresearch/libri-light/README.md

 ## License

-The Libri-light code is released under the XYZ license.
+The Libri-light code is released under the MIT license.
 See LICENSE for additional details.